Donations and Acquisitions

 We evaluate and accept donations based on our Collections Development Policy.
 Click on the headings to find out more or download the entire policy.
 Please contact Collections staff if you are considering donating material to the Linnean Society Library or Archives.

-The Library is always happy to accept donations from Fellows, particularly of books, journals and archives that fill gaps in the collection, and we welcome donations of Fellows’ own publications.
-The Society is grateful to those who present books and archives to the Library but reserves the right to dispose of these if it is found that they do not fall within the collections policy, or they are duplicates to items already in the Collections.
+The Society is always happy to accept donations from Members, particularly of books, journals and archives, that fill gaps in the collection, and donations of Members’ own publications are welcomed.
+The Society is grateful to those who present books and archives to the Collections but reserves the right to dispose of these if it is found that they do not fall within this Collections Development Policy, or they are duplicates to items already in the collections.

-Bequests in wills will only be accepted if they meet the Collections Development Policy, and if the Society is capable of holding and caring for the material.
+Bequests will only be accepted if they meet the Collection Development Policy, and if the Society is capable of holding and caring for the material.
 Preference will be given to bequests that are supported in some way.
 The Society retains the right to reject bequests, and will endeavour to give advice to the donor, in order to help find an alternative repository.

 The Society collects material in these areas: